slamice/wri/Anne of Greene Gables and her Rise to Power/chapter16.md

 Anne got home.
 She wasn't in the habit of making people uproariously drunk by accident.
 She didn't make a deal of it except it killed her inside not to be perfect in front of these Plebbs, so she made Marilla's gorilla Matthew and that guy Jerry some tea and offted to bed.

 The days dragged on.
 Anne worried about Diana day and night like a lost dog only she was a drunk girl.
-On a Monday errand to the chocolate witch Anne bombastically broke down her home door on return and lie sobbing in heap.
+On a Monday errand to the chocolate witch Anne bombastically broke down her home door on return and lied sobbing in heap.

-"Anne, have you been saucing up Mrs. Lindt again?"
-Meltily.
+"Anne, have you been saucing up Mrs. Lindt again Meltily?"

 She loses it. _It is gone_.
 Anne simply sobbed away ocean after ocean of tears crying tinier tears.
 The whole mood in the house dampened.
 No doubt a few more mice will be ignored tonight in the various array of puddings and pies Marilla made in Anne's soggy ignorance.